+CRISPR’s function — and its incredible potential — would not be discovered until four years later, in 2012.
 Key people involved in the initial discovery of the bacterial CRISPR-Cas9 system’s function include Jennifer Doudna, PhD at University of California, Berkeley, and French scientist Emmanuelle Charpentier, PhD.
-Through their strategic collaboration, they ushered in a new era of biotechnology.
+Through their strategic collaboration, these researchers helped usher in a new era of biotechnology.

 Another important figure is Feng Zhang, PhD, who was instrumental in figuring out CRISPR’s therapeutic applications using mice and human cells in 2013.
 Harvard geneticist George Church, PhD also contributed to early CRISPR research with Zhang.

-All four researchers went on to play crucial roles in setting up some of the most well-funded CRISPR therapeutic startups, including Editas Medicine, CRISPR Therapeutics, and Intellia Therapeutics.
-All 3 of these companies IPO’ed in 2016 and are in the drug discovery/pre-clinical stage of testing their respective CRISPR therapeutic candidates for various human diseases.
+These four researchers went on to play crucial roles in setting up some of the most well-funded CRISPR therapeutic startups, including Editas Medicine, CRISPR Therapeutics, and Intellia Therapeutics.
+All 3 of these companies went public in 2016 and are in the drug discovery/pre-clinical stage of testing their respective CRISPR therapeutic candidates for various human diseases.

 Gene editing before CRISPR

 Before CRISPR was heralded as the gene editing method, two other gene-editing techniques dominated the field: Zinc Finger Nucleases (ZFNs) and Transcription Activator-Like Effector Nucleases (TALENs).
 Research efforts using these tools are still ongoing.